RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-cli.md

     oc adm policy add-scc-to-user redis-enterprise-scc system:serviceaccount:<my-project>:<rec>
     ```

-    You can see the name of your project with the `oc project` command to replace `<my-project>` in the command above.
+    You can check the name of your project using the `oc project` command.
+To replace the project name, use `oc edit project myproject`.
 Replace `rec` with the name of your Redis Enterprise cluster, if different.

 1. Apply the `RedisEnterpriseCluster` resource file ([rec_rhel.yaml](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/openshift/rec_rhel.yaml)).

-    You can rename the file to `<your_cluster_name>.yaml`, but it is not required (the examples below will use `<rec_rhel>.yaml`).
-[Options for Redis Enterprise clusters]({{<relref "/kubernetes/reference/cluster-options.md">}}) has more info about the REC custom resource, or see the [Redis Enterprise cluster API](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_cluster_api.md) for a full list of options.
+    You can rename the file to `<your_cluster_name>.yaml`, but it is not required.
+Examples below use `<rec_rhel>.yaml`.
+[Options for Redis Enterprise clusters]({{<relref "/kubernetes/reference/cluster-options.md">}}) has more info about the Redis Enterprise cluster (REC) custom resource, or see the [Redis Enterprise cluster API](https://github.com/RedisLabs/redis-enterprise-k8s-docs/blob/master/redis_enterprise_cluster_api.md) for a full list of options.

     {{<note>}}
-Each Redis Enterprise cluster must have at least 3 nodes.
+Each Redis Enterprise cluster requires at least 3 nodes.
 Single-node RECs are not supported.
     {{</note>}}

 1. Apply the custom resource file to create your Redis Enterprise cluster.